Monday, February 29, 2016

 Michelet on the women's engagement:

-Summary: They were more exposed to hunger than men, because more isolated, with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
+Summary: Women were more exposed to hunger than men because more isolated, with children who cried and died, or seamstresses who worked alone (he does not mention washerwomen, whose work was sociable).
 Not all militants, he adds, were hungry, such as market-women and prostitutes, but misery surrounded them.

 Bring the king back to Paris: